Lupus UK Centres of Excellence

 • At least one consultant to have specialist knowledge of lupus with the others having a good ‘working knowledge’ of lupus.

-• Dedicated Specialist Lupus Nurse with other nursing staff having ‘working knowledge’ of lupus.
+• A named specialist nurse lead for lupus with other nursing staff having ‘working knowledge’ of lupus.

 • ‘Open Door’ system for earlier consultation should problems arise between pre-booked appointments, patients having a ‘name’ to approach in this regard e.g. medical secretary, Specialist Nurse.